codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 Now we have everything set up, we can move forward and start the work at our application.

-> Reminder: Always give the least access possible to a user, if your access keys leak you will have less trouble to recovery.
+> Reminder: Always give the [least previlege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) possible to a user, if your access keys leak you will have less trouble to recovery.

 ## Part 2 - Rolling with the changes

-Is possible to do those changes in a TDD way writing integration tests for all the methods that are going to be needed.
+Is possible to do those changes in a test-driven way by writing integration tests for all the methods that are going to be needed.
 The only question is:

     How we are going to test our changes?

-Gladly, Amazon provides a local version of DynamoDB that can be used with docker, so I think we should use it.
+Fortunately, Amazon provides a local version of DynamoDB that can be used with docker, so I think we should use it.

 #### 2.0 - Setting up DynamoDB docker container

-We can start creating a `docker-compose.yml` and mapping the ports, you don't have to make any other change since the default configuration is what we want for testing, you can start the db using `docker-compose up`.
+We can start creating a `docker-compose.yml` and mapping the ports, no other changes are required since the default configuration is what we want for testing.
+You can start the db using `docker-compose up`.

 ```yml
 version: '3.1'